sahithyandev/s1/src/content/docs/properties-of-materials/basics/07-crystal-secture.md

 ## Crystalline

-When atoms or molecules are arranged in a ordered structure.
+Atoms or molecules are arranged in a ordered structure.
 Long-order is present.

-- Situated in a repeating array over large atomic distances (long-range order).
+Situated in a repeating array over large atomic distances (long-range order).

+Examples:

-- Example: Metals and Ceramics.
+- Metals
+- Ceramics

 Atomic arrangement is usually described by
 **[space lattice](/properties-of-materials/basics/space-lattice)**.

 ## Amorphous (or Non Crystalline)

-When atoms or molecules are randomly arranged.
+Atoms or molecules are randomly arranged.
 Long-range order is absent.

+Example:

-- Example: Glass.
+- Glass
-- Polymers are semi-crystalline.
+- Polymers are semi-crystalline